-The S&P 500[®] Index is a well-known stock market index that includes common stocks of 500 companies from several industrial sectors representing a significant portion of the market value of all stocks publicly traded in the US.
-Stocks in the S&P 500[®] Index are weighted according to their total market value.
-The fund is not sponsored, endorsed, sold or promoted by the Standard & Poor's (S&P) Division of The McGraw-Hill Companies, Inc. While the market capitalization range of the S&P 500[®] Index changes throughout the year, as of the most recent reconstitution date of the index (March 18, 2016), companies in the index had a median market capitalization of approximately \$18.26 billion.
+The S&P 500® Index is a well-known stock market index that includes common stocks of 500 companies from several industrial sectors representing a significant portion of the market value of all stocks publicly traded in the US.
+Stocks in the S&P 500® Index are weighted according to their total market value.
+The fund is not sponsored, endorsed, sold or promoted by the S&P Dow Jones Indices, Dow Jones, S&P Global (S&P), or any of their respective affiliates.
+While the market capitalization range of the S&P 500® Index changes throughout the year, as of February 28, 2019, the market capitalization range of the S&P 500® Index was between \$4.8 billion and \$860.6 billion.
+The S&P 500® Index is rebalanced quarterly on the third Friday of March, June, September and December.

 Management process.
 Portfolio management uses quantitative analysis techniques to structure the fund to seek to obtain a high correlation to the index while seeking to keep the fund as fully invested as possible in all market environments.
 Portfolio management seeks a long-term correlation between fund performance, before expenses, and the index of 98% or better (perfect correlation being 100%).
-The fund uses an optimization strategy, buying the largest stocks in the index in approximately the same proportion they represent in the index, then investing in a statistically selected sample of the smaller securities found in the index.
+Portfolio management uses an optimization strategy, buying the largest stocks in the index in approximately the same proportion they represent in the index, then investing in a statistically selected sample of the smaller securities found in the index.